 Installers should look at your property location, which way your house faces and what size of installation you are able to have.
 Then they will give you an idea of how much power an installation on your roof would produce at all different times of the year.

 The energy rating of your home will be considered within the quote.
 You should then be given a rough calculation of the amount of money you could save by switching to solar, and, of course, you will need the total cost of the whole system which ideally needs to be broken down for you with prices for materials and labour.

 All these things will consist of a good quality quotation which our installers will provide.
 Solar panels can be expected to last up to 50 years for the panels themselves, but other parts, such as the inverter, will need to be changed every 15 to 25 years and will cost between £500 and £1000 (depending upon its size and manufacturer).

 The inverter converts the electrical current made by your solar panels into usable electrical current for your home, so is essential to your set up.
 Upkeep is low, though they will generally not need to be serviced.
 On average, you will be charged about £200 for a system service, but you could do the yearly checks yourself and have an installer check them every 3 years or so or if you sense something is wrong.

 Check that the installers are using quality parts by asking where they get the parts from and researching their supplier.
-And, lastly, check they have a MCS certificate as it’s not wise to use any installer that doesn’t have one.
+And, lastly, check they have a MCS accreditation.

 Find a local installer